 Once the vehicle arrives, you’ll also need to have your vehicle insured and registered in the new country.
-The registration process is different for every country, so make sure you research about imported vehicle information.
+The registration process is different for every country, so make sure you research imported vehicle information.

 There’s also something called “Port of Entry Taxes” which you’ll need to pay if you’ve transferred to Europe.

 In most cases, a good shipping company will help you to handle most of the paperwork and simply provide you with a list of the requirements.
 Once the vehicle has arrived and everything’s been worked out, it’s time to figure out how to get the car from the port or airport to the target destination.

 There are two ways this can be done.
 Either via a direct door-to-door delivery, or by picking it up at the arrival point.
 You can save money by picking up the car or having someone pick up the car and simply driving it to the destination.

 This, however, will increase the miles on the vehicle, so it’s probably not a good idea if the car is for sale.